yeuanliang/yeuanliang.github.io/content/_index.md

 # 细水长流

+Make it work,
+Make it right,
+Make it fast,
-Make it work, make it right, make it fast, make it beautiful.
+Make it beautiful.

+---

 Problems are inevitable.
 Problems are soluble.